bhavinjawade/Advanced-Data-Structures-with-Python/README.md

 ## Resources to Learn Python

-Books, Vedios and Lecture Notes available in are available here - [Learning Resources](https://github.com/bhavinjawade/Advanced-Data-Structures-with-Python/tree/master/Learning%20Resources)
+Books, Videos and Lecture Notes available in are available here - [Learning Resources](https://github.com/bhavinjawade/Advanced-Data-Structures-with-Python/tree/master/Learning%20Resources)

 ### Some Other Resources